GSEA-MSigDB/gsea-desktop/scripts/java11/readme.txt

 Prerequisites:

+Java 11 (http://openjdk.java.net).
+This is bundled with our distributions.
-Java 9 or 10 (http://www.java.com).
-Not compatible with Java 8 or Java 11 EA.
+Not compatible with Java 8, 9, 10.

 Instructions: